reesevans/GCDProject/README.md

 ### Purpose of this Project

 The purpose of this project is to demonstrate the ability to collect, work with and clean a data set.
+The requirements of this project are to produce:

+1. A tidy data set
-The requirements of this project are to produce a tidy data set; an R script that produces the data set; a codebook describing the variables, the data, and any transformations or work performed to clean up the data called CodeBook.md; and this README.md file that describes the backgroud on the task and gives all information necessary to run the script.
+2. An R script that produces the data set
+3. A codebook describing the variables, the data, and any transformations or work performed to clean up the data called CodeBook.md
+4. This README.md file  describing the backgroud on the task and gives all information necessary to run the script.

  ---

 ## Usage

-Make certain the script, *run\_analysis.R* and thedirectory "UCI HAR Dataset" is contained in the same working directory.
-While in R, source the file *run\_analysis.R*.
-The script will produce a text file called HARsummary.txt and will also leave a data frame called tidy_sdf in the R workspace. tidy_sdf is wrapped by tbl_df for convenience.
+Make certain the script, **run\_analysis.R** and thedirectory **UCI HAR Dataset** are contained in the same working directory.
+While in R, source the file **run\_analysis.R**.
+The script will produce a text file called HARsummary.txt in the working directory and will also leave a data frame called tidy_sdf in the R workspace. tidy_sdf is wrapped by tbl_df for convenience.

-The first row of the text file, HARsummary.txt contains collumn headers the remaining lines are data.
+The first line of the text file, HARsummary.txt contains collumn headers the remaining lines are data.
 The data fields are described in the accompanying file codebook.md.

 ---